helsouri/MLFQ_XV6_Shceduler/README.md

 Made many changes to proc.c especially in the scheduler section. <br><br>

 I must say that this is not perfect but it works very well <br>
-The only error is slightly in queue 6 i suspect in the if <br>
+The only error is slightly in queue 6 i suspect in the if condition <br>